Sean-Mc-Mahon/McTasticRecipes/README.md

 # Project Overview

 McTastic Recipes is a recipe website.
 It is designed to be useful for people with different levels of abilities in the kitchen, from complete novice to experienced cook. <br>
 It is also designed to be easy to navigate for users of all ages.
-Users may add not just recipes but also ingredients so that when they add recipes in the future the may easily view the calory values of their favourite recipes.
+Users may add not just recipes but also ingredients so that when they add recipes in the future the may easily view the calorie values of their favourite recipes.

 ---